solana-labs/ecosystem/projects/streamflow finance.md

 logo: /img/streamflowfinance.svg
 status: building
 ---

 StreamFlow Finance is a platform for streaming payments.
-We build token vesting & payment solution, but also utilizing stream payments beyond those use cases.
+We build token vesting & payroll solutions, but also utilizing stream payments beyond those use cases.
 Our platform is open-source, trustless, verifiable, decentralized and practically real-time.